justino/GridWarriors/README.md

 Watch out though, your enemies have discs too!

-Use your control keys to move Tran around the board.
+Use your control keys to move Adora around the board.
 Throw your deadly disc at enemies using the number pad.

 Recall your disc by pressing the number pad keys again.

-DEREZ EVERYTHING THAT MOVES
+KILL EVERYTHING THAT MOVES

 ## Scoring